silverhadch/luced/README.md

 # Current Status
-I am on Vacation or short development will be slow for some weeks.
+I am on Vacation.
+Development will be slow for some weeks.
 # Information
 Licensed under the GPL3.
 Open Source Nano Ripoff in Python lol.